-The CareAware Connect pilot is an example of what it means to be that living lab for both care-givers and patients by adding more robust features and capabilities to streamline the nursing workflow, ultimately giving nurses time back to spend at the patient bedside.
+The CareAware Connect project is an example of what it means to be that living lab for both care-givers and patients by adding more robust features and capabilities to streamline the nursing workflow, ultimately giving nurses time back to spend at the patient bedside.

 Since late October 2017 at both Lakewood and Hospital Hill campuses, Truman nurses have been using the latest from Cerner’s mobility solutions including the Camera Capture™ application and bar code medication administration (BCMA) functionality, along with Bridge Breast Milk tracking.
-A pilot was completed in May 2017 to enable nurses to utilize the voice and text capabilities on the same devices, providing a more streamlined and connected experience for nurses.
-By the end of October of 2017 the texting and voice pilot expanded house-wide and is now live at both facilities, with great results.
+A project was completed in May 2017 to enable nurses to utilize the voice and text capabilities on the same devices, providing a more streamlined and connected experience for nurses.
+By the end of October of 2017 the texting and voice capabilities expanded house-wide and is now live at both facilities, with great results.

 “Cerner and Truman working together is putting this great technology at the bedside with the nurse and provider while transforming health care,” said Kassaundra Mcknight-Young, BSN, RN, senior clinical informaticist with KC one.
 “Before Connect, we were using five different devices, and now it’s our best bet.”

-During this pilot, TMC nurses worked with Cerner IP and members of KC one to optimize the design for a seamless nursing workflow, creating learning that will be shared with other Cerner clients who want to realize the same value.
+During this project, TMC nurses worked with Cerner IP and members of KC one to optimize the design for a seamless nursing workflow, creating learning that will be shared with other Cerner clients who want to realize the same value.
 When comparing a nurse’s two 12-hour shifts using Connect and the previous CareMobile device, one nurse benefitted by cutting her walking steps nearly in half — from more than 15,000 steps to around 7,800.